 F. Classes During Co-op

 In an effort to better couple academics with students’ cooperative education experience, undergraduate students enrolled in a co-op program may register for one course up to four (4) credits during each term for which they are on a co-op assignment without additional charge.
 Students on co-op are permitted to register for a maximum of six (6) credits per co-op term.
 Registration is subject to the approval of both the student's co-op coordinator and academic advisor.
 The co-op coordinator will ensure that the requested course does not interfere with the student's co-op assignment.
 For more information on how to register for a class during co-op, go to the Provost's website.

 G. Responsibilities of Students While on Co-op

 Students are responsible for knowing the regulations that apply to them as co-op students.
 These regulations are documented in the Student Co-op Agreement which is signed by the student before each co-op period.

 Even though students are on co-op, they are officially registered with the Office of the University Registrar and maintain their connections with the University, with all the rights and responsibilities of students.
-Students are requested to use their designated drexel.edu email accounts to receive all university communications.
+Students are required to use their designated drexel.edu email accounts to receive all university communications.